View/download the original article published on Security News Desk here.

 Subscription and managed services

-Talking to Dr Boghos Boghossian, Technical Director at Ipsotek, about the latest advances in video analytics, he points to the logic of adopting a behaviour recognition model in preference to simple event detection.
-He goes on to outline how the patented ‘scenario-based rule approach’ that Ipsotek has developed is strengthened by the application of advanced conceptual logic and cognitive analysis: “The key differentiator here is that while there are many video analytics products looking at event detection, we actually focus on behaviour recognition through the identification of multiple events that may be occurring concurrently or in a certain sequence.
-This route allows us to better understand what’s happening in a scene behaviour-wise, and only then do we trigger the desired alert.”
+Talking to Dr. Boghos Boghossian, Technical Director at Ipsotek, about the latest advances in video analytics, he points to the logic of adopting a behavior recognition model in preference to simple event detection.
+He goes on to outline how the patented ‘scenario-based rule approach’ that Ipsotek has developed is strengthened by the application of advanced conceptual logic and cognitive analysis: “The key differentiator here is that while there are many video analytics products looking at event detection, we actually focus on behavior recognition through the identification of multiple events that may be occurring concurrently or in a certain sequence.
+This route allows us to better understand what’s happening in a scene behavior-wise, and only then do we trigger the desired alert.”

 Cyberattacks on cameras

 Seeking out the thoughts of Martin Gren (pictured below), Co-founder of Axis Communications and the company’s Director of New Projects, he believes that the key trend in the video surveillance area for 2017 is going to be in the realm of cybersecurity: “If we look at video surveillance cameras, they are now IP based and they are an intelligent network node.
 We’ve seen attacks initiated through network cameras that brought down some key services such as DNS and even brought down a whole country.
 This is a result of cheap and inferior IP cameras and DVRs.
 They were configured with a standard hard-coded router password and put on the open Internet.
 If this was in the IT industry it’s an absolute no-no but we in the security industry, we, unfortunately, lag behind IT security.”
 Ultimately, Gren warns that, as a video camera is effectively a network node, it is important to apply the same security measures as you would for any other IT device.